Five Functions of Management (Fayol)

 The fifth category is “authority and responsibility” in which managers have the authority to give orders.

 What do you think?
-Are these five functions applicable in today’s management?
+Are these five functions of management applicable in today’s management?
 Has leadership changed on these points?

 Share your experience and knowledge in the comments box below.